dxe/avatar-framer/README.md

 5. Preview the site using `npm run serve` and going to http://localhost:8080

+6. Cache-busting: Prevent users who viewed the production site recently from loading old versions of frame-1, frame-2 etc after new versions are uploaded.
+Search all files for "v=" and increment the counter that follows.
+This will force the browser to request the image.

 ### Image requirements
 #### Frames
 * Frames should be `2000px x 2000px` for maximum resolution.